breskeby/indexing-metrics-collector/README.md

 ## Configuration

-The plugin provides a preferences page to configure elasticsearch connection data including authentication options and the option (enabled by default) to anonymize user data like host name and user name
+The plugin provides a preference page to configure elasticsearch connection data including authentication options and index name to be used and the option (enabled by default) to anonymize user data like host name and user name

 ![](docs/indexing-collector-preferences.png)

 ## Analyzing

-The captured data allows gaining further insights why and how much time is spent on indexing in idea for your developers

-This is an example [kibana](https://www.elastic.co/kibana/) dashboard used during development of this plugin
+The captured data allows gaining further insights why and how much time is spent on indexing in idea for your developers This is an example [kibana](https://www.elastic.co/kibana/) dashboard used during development of this plugin

 ![](docs/kibana-dashboard-example.png)